oh-my-fish/oh-my-fish/docs/Themes.md

     omf install bobthefish

-You will need a [Powerline-patched font][THEMES-NAMESPACE-bobthefish-patching] for this to work, unless you enable the compatibility fallback option:
+You will need a [Powerline-patched font][btf-patching] for this to work, unless you enable the compatibility fallback option:

     set -g theme_powerline_fonts no

-[I recommend picking one of these][THEMES-NAMESPACE-bobthefish-fonts].
-For more advanced awesome, install a [nerd fonts patched font][nerd-fonts], and enable nerd fonts support:
+[I recommend picking one of these][btf-fonts].
+For more advanced awesome, install a [nerd fonts patched font][btf-nerd-fonts], and enable nerd fonts support:

     set -g theme_nerd_fonts yes

-This theme is based loosely on [agnoster][THEMES-NAMESPACE-bobthefish-agnoster].
+This theme is based loosely on [agnoster][btf-agnoster].

 ##### Features